Automatic Plugin Reinstallation with QuickReload

-In your pom.xml for the plugin, ensure QuickReload is enabled via the <enableQuickReload> tags:
+In your pom.xml for the plugin, ensure the following within the configuration tag:

 How it works

-The idea is remarkably simple.
-Firstly there is a file change watching library called atlassian-watch-service that is a simple wrapper for the Java 7 file watch APIs or the jwatchservice code that runs on JDK 6.
+The idea behind quickreload is quite simple.
+It uses a file change watching library called atlassian-watch-service which is a simple wrapper for the Java 7 file watch APIs or the jwatchservice code that runs on JDK 6.

-Turns out that file watching service is too efficient because it raises a changed event when the jar is first created but not filled with zipped files.
-So the code has to have some "retry" time to wait until the jar is fully formed.
-This turns out to be 10-100ms, so it's not a big problem.
+Because the file watching service raises an event to say there was a change when the jar is first created (but not yet populated with files) the code has to wait a short time for the jar to be fully formed.
+However, the wait time is only about 10-100ms, so it's not a big problem.

 The pom.xml convention